smudge/decks/so-you-want-to-give-a-conference-talk.md

 ???

 - I was really bad at this, and I wish I had done this sooner.
-- When my talk was accepted, I had nothing, so I toiled for two weeks, on my own, and it wasn't until week 3 that I showed any of the slides to anyone.
+- When my proposal was accepted, I had no actual talk prepared, so I toiled for two weeks, on my own, and it wasn't until week 3 that I showed any of the slides to anyone.

 - In hindsight, I wish I had prepared at least some material before my proposal was accepted.
 - Like, write a blog post on the topic.